-Carole McClelland is a fully qualified McTimoney Animal Chiropractor and Sports Massage Therapist now based near Tavistock, Devon and covering most parts of Devon and Cornwall.
-I also still cover Gloucestershire and parts of Worcestershire and Herefordshire two days a week.
-In addition to a quarterly clinic in Northern Ireland.
+Carole McClelland is a fully qualified McTimoney Animal Chiropractor and Rehabilitation Specialist now based near North Tawton, Devon and covering most parts of Devon and Cornwall.
+She also still covers Gloucestershire and parts of Worcestershire and Herefordshire two days a week.

 Whether your horse or dog is a pet or performance animal, by getting them checked regularly by a McTimoney Chiropractor you can ensure that any potential problems are nipped in the bud and that the animal remains comfortable and able to perform as required.

 Carole works within the scope of the Veterinary Surgeons Act 1966 and as such veterinary consent must be obtained before treatment.
 Consent can be verbal or written and will depend upon the preference of your vet.